Terrorist incidents in Pakistan in 2015: December

 13 December — A bombing occurred at a clothes bazaar in Pakistan's Parachinar area in the Kurram Valley.
 It was not clear whether the bombing was a suicide attack or a remotely controlled detonation.
 The blast killed 23 people and another 30 were injured.

 23 Dec – Lt Col Haroon Mazhar wing commander 125 Makran scout got injured during action near Dasht Baluchistan.

-29 December — At least 26 killed, 56 injured in suicide blast at NADRA office in Mardan.
+29 December — Mardan Suicide Bombing.
+At least 26 killed, 56 injured in suicide blast at NADRA office in Mardan.